Refresh token: concept, purpose, way it works

 Refresh tokens are long-lasting artifacts.
 They are long-lived tokens with TTLs up to a few years.

 In ACP, there are TTLs for refresh tokens predefined per workspace (authorization server).
-You can modify them by entering a particular workspace and navigating to Workspace settings > Tokens > Time to Live Settings > Refresh token TTL.
+You can modify them by entering a particular workspace and navigating to Auth Server > Tokens > Time to Live Settings > Refresh token TTL.

 Way it works